 The non-convex shape of the mean frontier reflects the different mechanisms through which the lockdown affects the spread of the virus at different durations.
 Moving from the rightmost point of the frontier (laissez-faire), the frontier is initially relatively flat, reflecting the fact that short lockdowns (less than 2 months) induce relatively small economic costs but drastically reduce deaths.
-This successful "flattening of the curve" is due to two effects of short but severe lockdowns: (i) preventing the ICU capacity constraint from binding; and (ii) buying time for people to learn best-practice behaviors so that R_0 falls.x
+This sizable reduction in deaths is due to two effects of such short lockdowns: (i) preventing the ICU capacity constraint from binding; and (ii) buying time for people to learn best-practice behaviors so that R_0 falls.